-The UAV Challenge – Outback Rescue, often referred to as simply the UAV Outback Challenge, began in 2007 and has been held every year since.
-The event is aimed at promoting the civilian use of unmanned aerial vehicles and the development of low-cost systems that could be used for search and rescue missions.The event is a cooperative effort between the Australian Research Centre for Aerospace Automation (a partnership between CSIRO and Queensland University of Technology) and the Queensland State Government.
+The UAV Challenge – Outback Rescue, often referred to as simply the UAV Outback Challenge, began in 2007 and has been held every year since (except for 2011 when the organizers decided to give teams an additional year to prepare so the 2011 UAV Outback Challenge became the 2012 UAV Outback Challenge.).
+The event is aimed at promoting the civilian use of Unmanned Aerial Vehicles and the development of low-cost systems that could be used for search and rescue missions.The competition is a cooperative effort between the Australian Research Centre for Aerospace Automation (ARCAA)(a partnership between CSIRO and Queensland University of Technology), Aviation Development Australia Limited, AUVS-Australia and the Queensland State Government.
 From 2007 to 2009 the event was also co-organised with Boeing Defence Australia.
 There is a thorough scoring system with a clear emphasis on safety, capability and technical excellence.

 The event is one of the largest robotics challenges in the world and one of the highest stakes UAV challenges, with $50,000 on offer to the winner of the Search and Rescue segment of the Challenge.
 The Challenge takes place in Kingaroy, Queensland, Australia at the airport.

 2011 UAV Outback Challenge (High School Airborne Delivery Challenge only)

 2013 UAV Outback Challenge (High School Airborne Delivery Challenge only)

 Below you will find a description of both the Search and Rescue Challenge and the Airborne Delivery Challenge based on the 2014 event which can also be found on the event’s official website.

 Open to: Australian and international university students and aerospace enthusiasts.